the-codeslinger/audio-konverter/README.md

 The output format uses the same placeholder names that can be found in the "format" object.
 Simply surround them with "%" and that's it.
 This can be used to create a complex folder structure or a simple file name.
 It is important to understand that this string is appended to the output path.

-### Converter
+### Encoder

-Since command line converters don't always use the same syntax every converter has to be configured.
+Since command line encoders don't always use the same syntax every encoders has to be configured.

 ```json
 {